 The Inbox helps you keep track of new restricted data types as they are captured, quickly classify them, and build a data Inventory.

-We detect these fields by scanning data from your Web, Mobile, Server, and Cloud Event Sources to detect PII based on our default PII matchers.
+Segment detects these fields by scanning data from your Web, Mobile, Server, and Cloud Event Sources to detect PII based on the default PII matchers.
 New properties sent into Segment appear in the Inbox in realtime.